lleseur/crypt-drive/README.md

 ## Todo

-- [ ] Unlock with keyfiles encrypted and stored in a separate filesystem (USB device or regular file)
+- [x] Unlock with keyfiles encrypted and stored in a separate filesystem (USB device or regular file)
-- [ ] Unlock when the header is stored in a separate file
+- [ ] Unlock when the header is stored in a separate file (with cryptsetup --header)
 - [ ] Allow to unlock all drives with password
+- [ ] Unlock hidden volumes (with cryptsetup --align-payload)